Don't Maine Kids Deserve Safe Drinking Water?

 In both Flint and Maine, the burden of harm falls disproportionately on lower income families.
 The majority of rural residents in Maine are on well water.
 And most of Maine’s rural counties are economically distressed, with childhood poverty exceeding 20 percent.
 The cost of treatment of unsafe water can easily exceed a family’s ability to pay.

-Last year, Governor Paul LePage’s administration rejected federal dollars that would have supported statewide education efforts to boost testing of residential well water.
+In 2015, Governor Paul LePage’s administration rejected federal dollars that would have supported statewide education efforts to boost testing of residential well water.
 When a bipartisan group of state legislators sent a letter urging the Administration to disclose how they planned to improve the state’s testing rate, officials replied they would use “existing resources.”
 But they have not announced any plans since.

 Maine public health officials have no legal obligation to make residential well water safe, but they do have a moral imperative to reduce the number of families drinking unsafe water.
 Especially in the wake of Flint, shouldn’t we make sure our kids have something as essential as safe drinking water?